srj0106/NBCAssignment/README.md

 Expectation: The JSON response should get filtered according to the text value in the ‘q’ parameter

 Resolution: This issue should be fixed so that the user can filter the response according to the text value in the query parameter

+NOTE:
+If the 'q' parameter was working, more test scenarios would have been added based on the values that we pass to this parameter.